Codecademy/docs/content/css/concepts/borders/terms/border-color/border-color.md

 ---
-Title: "border-color"
+Title: 'border-color'
-Description: "Sets the color of the border.
-The default value is the current element color."
+Description: 'Sets the color of the border.
+The default value is the current element color.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Borders"
+  - 'Borders'
-  - "Box Model"
+  - 'Box Model'
-  - "Colors"
+  - 'Colors'
 CatalogContent:
-  - "learn-css"
+  - 'learn-css'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Sets the color of the border.
 The default value is the current element color.